 Graduate courses in a number of other programs concerned with theory and criticism may also be approved, with the permission of the Director and Graduate Studies Committee (GSC).
 Students may take up to two such half courses, provided that they are relevant to the program of study.
 Students should submit a formal request, including the course syllabus, outlining how the course is relevant to their research at the Theory Centre.
 Requests should be submitted no later than the start of term (September 1/January 1/May 1).
-In order to ensure a place in the course, students must also submit an External Course Request form.
+In order to ensure a place in the course, students must also submit a Course Outside Home Program form.

 In order to graduate with a degree in Theory and Criticism, students must demonstrate a reading knowledge of at least one language other than English that is relevant to their research.
 Students are strongly encouraged to complete this requirement in their first year.
 Students who have already satisfied this requirement through previous post-secondary studies should consult with the Director at the beginning of the year. *Note* the language requirement must be completed before submission of the thesis for examination.